 Stock care by veterinarian

-Every animal keeper (pig, cattle and poultry) must arrange the stock care with a veterinarian.
-The care relationship shall be agreed by means of a written care contract.
-The implementation of herd care is to be documented.
+• Every livestock owner (pig, cattle and poultry) must arrange the stock care with a veterinarian.
+The relationship must be agreed upon in a written contract.
+The implementation of stock care is to be documented.

 List of livestock care personnel